-- Did you download the JesusFilm app? - Practice sharing the gospel using a tool shown in Session 6. - Review the 3 things we need to do when someone says "yes" to the gospel.
+- Download the JesusFilm app - Practice sharing the gospel using a tool shown in Session 6. - Review the 3 things we need to do when someone says "yes" to the gospel.

-- Review your Oikos Network List and add new people they have met. - Identify anyone you have interacted with as an Explorer and who displayed characteristics of a Person of Peace. - Identify three or more people from your Network List with whom you seek to act as a Guide. - Write Next Step Goals and share them with your small group. ("I will by when") - Set a time and meet with your accountability partner.
+- Review your Oikos Network List, add people you have met, pray for them. - Identify anyone you interacted with as an Explorer and who displayed characteristics of a God-Prepared Person. - Identify people from your Network List with whom you seek to act as a Guide. - Write Next Step Goals and share them with your small group. ("I will by when") - Touch base with your accountability partner.

-- Commit everyone's next step goals to the Lord.
-Ask the Lord to help us be faithful and use us to start a movement of disciple-makers. - In Your Time With God - See Appendix: CoJourner Builder's Resources
+Pray for next step goals and ask the Lord to help us be faithful and use us to start a movement of disciple-makers.